Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## Use of Model View ViewModel (MVVM)

-This sample takes advantage of Android's `ViewModel` to encapsulate launching the OAuth user sign in prompt, establishing the activity result contract, verifying the OAuth user's credentials.
+This sample takes advantage of Android's `ViewModel` to encapsulate launching the OAuth user sign in prompt, establishing the activity result contract, and verifying the OAuth user's credentials.

-1. An Activity which launches a custom tab intent and sets its own result to the redirect url of the custom tab's result
+1. An Activity which launches a custom tab intent and sets its own result to the redirect URI of the custom tab's result
 2. A ViewModel which launches the above activity when prompted, and when it receives the result, passes it through to the `OAuthUserSignIn` object
 3. An `ArcGISAuthenticationChallengeHandler` which prompts the ViewModel to start the sign in process with a URL if it is valid.